mecid/mecid.github.io/_posts/2022-12-14-building-custom-layout-in-swiftui-layoutvaluekey.md

 In the previous posts, we built the flow layout type using the new *Layout* protocol in SwiftUI.
 Let's continue the work on the *FlowLayout* type by adding another feature.
 Assume that we want to tune the anchor point while placing views in the layout.
 The first view might use the top point and the second one use the bottom.

+> To learn more about the basics of the *Layout* protocol, take a look at my dedicated ["Building custom layout in SwiftUI.
+Basics"](/2022/11/16/building-custom-layout-in-swiftui-basics/) post.

 SwiftUI provides us with the *LayoutValueKey* protocol allowing us to register a custom layout parameter.
 We can use this type to attach any value we need to a view inside the layout and extract this value later in the layout cycle.

 First, we should define a type conforming to the LayoutValueKey protocol.